On this page

 Our fact sheet on the Notifiable Data Breaches scheme supplements our Privacy Guide.

-The fact sheet explains your organisation's obligations if there is a data breach and sets out how to comply with the Notifiable Data Breaches scheme.
+This fact sheet explains your organisation’s obligations if there is a data breach and how to comply with the Notifiable Data Breaches scheme.

-Our fact sheet contains information about cyber security, including protecting your organisation’s electronic systems and digital information and reducing the likelihood of a data breach.
+Our fact sheet contains information about cybersecurity, including common cyber risks, protecting your organisation’s information and electronic systems and reducing the likelihood of a data breach.

 In some circumstances, you may have an obligation to keep certain information confidential.
 This can be because of: